 Abbott has launched a series of podcasts, or “Crohn’s Casts,” offering information and insights into Crohn’s disease.

-Abbott markets Humira (adalimumab), a tumor necrosis factor blocker, for the treatment of Crohn's disease.
-A link to the Crohn's Casts website can be found on the product page for Humira or click here.
+Abbott markets Humira, a tumor necrosis factor blocker, for the treatment of Crohn’s disease.
+A link to the Crohn’s Casts website can be found on the product page for Humira.

-The Crohn's disease podcasts are a valuable source of information for both patients and physicians, since the general public isn't as familiar with the disease, noted Johnson.
+The Crohn’s disease podcasts are a valuable source of information for both patients and physicians, since the general public isn’t as familiar with the disease, notes Johnson.